Kevin Gilbride

-Kevin Bernard Gilbride (born August 27, 1951) is an American football head coach.
-He was a coach for twenty years in the NFL, spending seven of them as the offensive coordinator for the New York Giants, with whom he earned two Super Bowl rings.
+Kevin Bernard Gilbride (born August 27, 1951) is an American former football coach and player.
+He coached in the NFL for twenty years, spending seven of them as the offensive coordinator for the New York Giants, with whom he earned two Super Bowl rings.
 From 1997 to 1998, he was the head coach for the San Diego Chargers.
 Most recently, Gilbride served as the head coach for the New York Guardians of the XFL.

 Early life

 Gilbride attended Southern Connecticut State University, where he played both quarterback and tight end and earned a degree in Physical Education.
 He then went to Idaho State University, where he earned a master's degree in athletic administration.

-College career (1974–1988)
+College career

-Idaho State University (1974–75)
+Idaho State

-Gilbride's coaching career began in 1974 as a graduate assistant, where he served as linebackers coach for the 1974 season.
-He was also the co-head coach for the Idaho State women's basketball team in their inaugural year.
+Gilbride's coaching career began in 1974 as a graduate assistant at Idaho State University, where he served as linebackers coach for the 1974 season.
+He was also the co-head coach for the Idaho State Bengals women's basketball in their inaugural year.